Uploading Files

 Web App

-If you’re non-technical, you can use Pinata App to upload files, perfect if you just want to get started with NFTs and IPFS!
+You can also use the Pinata App to upload files.
 It’s as simple as clicking the “Upload” button in the top right corner of the files page.
 Select your file, give it a name, then upload.
 Once it’s complete you’ll see it listed in the files page.

 Start uploading by signing up for a free account!